Tent Fabrics – Which is Best?

 If it is cold and a bit breezy, do the same test again.
 The canvas or poly-cotton tent will feel a lot warmer and quieter than the polyester tent.
 It will feel like a comfortable refuge.

 So for family holiday tents, if you can afford, transport, and pitch it, go for canvas, cotton, or poly-cotton is my recommendation.

 However, for quick weekend camping (and definitely backpacking!) then man-made fabrics are the way to go…though some air-framed tents can make pitching a cotton or polycotton tent a lot easier and more practical, making them work for the weekend camp too.

 Polyester fabrics can work really well for holiday tents as well.
 Just remember to open the vents, and if your tent’s doors and windows allows for a through draft of air, then use that when it gets hot.

 If you are camping outside of the summer months then the insulating properties of canvas/cotton/polycotton is definitely worth it.

 Some canvas tents also have an outlet for a wood burning stove flue.
 This can make the tent very warm indeed.
-(Read this on the Frontier Stove if you are thinking of heating your tent with wood).
+(Click here to read about our experience of using a wood-burning stove in a polycotton tent).